Independent third party’s report

-This is a free translation into English of the original report issued in the French language and it is provided solely for the convenience of English speaking users.
+This is a free translation into English of the original report issued in French and it is provided solely for the convenience of English speaking readers.
 This report should be read in conjunction with, and construed in accordance with, French law and professional standards applicable in France.

-In our quality as an independent verifier accredited by the COFRAC1, under the number n° 3-1050, and as a member of the network of one of the statutory auditors of the company Total S.A., we present our report on the consolidated social, environmental and societal information established for the year ended on the December 31st 2017, presented in the management report, hereafter referred to as the “CSR Information,” pursuant to the provisions of the Article L.225-102-1 of the French Commercial Code (Code de commerce), integrated in the Registration Document 2017.
+In our quality as an independent third party, accredited by the COFRAC under number n° 3-1050 (scope of accreditation available on the website www.cofrac.fr), and as a member of the network of one of the statutory auditors of your entity (hereafter “entity”), we present our report on the consolidated non-financial statement established for the year ended on the 31 December 2018 (hereafter referred to as the “Statement”), presented in chapter 5 of the management report pursuant to the legal and regulatory provisions of Articles L. 225 102-1, R. 225-105 et R. 225-105-1 of the French Commercial Code (Code de commerce).

 Independence and quality control

-Our independence is defined by regulatory requirements, the Code of Ethics of our profession as well as the provisions in the Article L. 822-11-3 of the French Commercial Code (Code de commerce).
-In addition, we have implemented a quality control system, including documented policies and procedures to ensure compliance with ethical standards, professional standards and applicable laws and regulations.
+Our independence is defined by the provisions of Article L. 822-11-3 of the French Commercial Code and the Code of Ethics (Code de déontologie) of our profession.
+In addition, we have implemented a quality control system, including documented policies and procedures to ensure compliance with ethical standards, professional standards and applicable legal and regulatory requirements.